Active Serial Killers In The U.s. 2024

 • Train mental health professionals on how to identify and assess individuals who may be at risk of committing violent crimes.

-• Encourage collaboration between mental health providers and law enforcement agencies to ensure that individuals receive the appropriate level of care and supervision.
+• Encourage collaboration between mental health providers and law enforcement agencies to make sure individuals receive the appropriate level of care and supervision.

 • Educate the public on the characteristics of serial killers and the warning signs of potential violence.